TECHOUS/Treasure-js/etc/reactNative.md

 * [Transform Dribbble designs to React-Native code & YouTube video tutorials](https://github.com/react-ui-kit/dribbble2react)
 * [A react native mobile starter kit with over 40 screens and theme hot reload support](https://github.com/akveo/kittenTricks)

-## REACT NATIVE DRAWER LAYOUT
+## :rocket: REACT NATIVE DRAWER LAYOUT

 A platform-agnostic drawer layout.
 It uses a pure JavaScript implementation on every platform to ensure consistency.
 We try to keep it up to date with the implementation of DrawerLayoutAndroid and add features we consider necessary as well.

 * [GITHUB](https://github.com/react-native-community/react-native-drawer-layout)

-## REACT NATIVE REALLY AWESOME BUTTON
+## :rocket: REACT NATIVE REALLY AWESOME BUTTON

 React Native button component.
 Awesome Button is a 3D at 60fps, progress enabled, social ready, extendable, production ready component that renders an awesome animated set of UI buttons.